Nobody warns you about the bathroom.

-You spent months researching contractions, breathing techniques, and hospital bag essentials, but raise your hand if postpartum recovery got more than a footnote in your birth class.
-All of a sudden, you’re home, sore and overwhelmed, with no real preparation and a bag of hospital supplies that are poorly designed for this part.
+You spent months researching contractions, breathing techniques, and hospital bag essentials.
+Raise your hand if postpartum recovery got more than a footnote in your birth class.
+All of a sudden, you’re home, sore and overwhelmed, with no real preparation and a bag of hospital supplies that were never designed for this part.

-Your six-week appointment is one milestone in a much longer healing arc.
-Perineal tissue takes time, the pelvic floor needs intentional support, and hormones keep shifting in ways that affect everything from joint stability to milk supply.
+The six-week checkup is treated as the finish line, but perineal tissue takes time, the pelvic floor needs intentional support, and hormones keep shifting in ways that affect everything from joint stability to milk supply.
 These are precisely the parts of recovery that catch most women completely off guard.

 What Your Body Goes Through After a Vaginal Delivery